North Shields: Royal Quays facilities

 The Wet'n'Wild indoor water park was constructed in 1992 and opened in summer 1993 as part of the Royal Quays development.
 It was originally designed with rides: six speed slides, five conventional flumes and one "lazy river" ride.
 The "Twister", a speed slide, was 85 m long, and started from a height of 12.5 m.
 It closed in 2013 after its owner entered administration, but was reopened in 2014, having been bought by another company.
 In 2020, the owner announced that it would not reopen after the winter, citing financial losses due to poor visitor numbers.
+It was demolished in 2025, with the site cleared for redevelopment.

 A bowling alley, originally Star Bowl, also forms part of the development.
 In 2019, having been closed for some time, it was reopened as Gutterball.

 A trampoline park, Xtreme Bounce, was opened in 2017 in an air-locked dome in the outlet centre's car park.
 In 2019, the Inflatanation chain took over the site and reopened the venue with inflatables replacing the trampolines.

 In 2019, a leisure hub housed in the health and fitness section of the former JJB Soccerdome adjacent to the outlet centre, was announced.
 Everyone Entertained was to feature climbing walls, soft play, laser tag and adventure golf, and employ 100 people.
 As of May 2020, the venue remains unopened.
 The pitches and bar were reopened as The Evolution Football Centre in autumn 2018.
-In early 2020, it was announced that the centre was to close having proved financially nonviable.
+In early 2020, it was announced that the centre was to close having proved financially nonviable, with its demolition later announced in 2024.